Samantha Schulz

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 Dr Samantha Schulz (she/her) is a sociologist of education committed to educational and social justice.
-Sam’s research includes race critical theorising, affect studies, culturally responsive schooling, gender equity, violent extremism, and decoloniality.
-Sam is an experienced tertiary educator with research and teaching experience across a diversity of social contexts, including Kenya, India, China, and the South Australian Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
-Sam has received several awards for higher education teaching excellence and research engagement, and is presently co-chief investigator on the ARC Discovery Project Culturally Responsive Schooling (DP220100651, 2022-24).
-Sam is project lead for the research-consultancy, Re-imagining Catholic Education for First Nations Sovereignty, and is working with Catholic Education South Australia to develop and formalise their 10-year Aboriginal Education Strategy.
-She is co-convenor of the Centre for Research in Educational and Social Inclusion (CRESI) decoloniality reading group, Postgraduate Coordinator for the School of Education at The University of Adelaide, and member of the Fay Gale Centre for Research on Gender.
+Sam’s research includes First Nations education, race critical theorising, affect studies, culturally responsive schooling, gender equity, violent extremism, and decoloniality.
+Sam has research and teaching experience across a diversity of social contexts, including Kenya, India, China, and the South Australian Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
+Sam has received several awards for higher education teaching and research excellence, and is presently co-chief investigator on the ARC Discovery Project Culturally Responsive Schooling (DP220100651, 2022-24).
+Sam has recently produced Catholic Education South Australia's (CESA) 10-year Aboriginal Education Strategy through the research-consultancy, Re-imagining Catholic Education for First Nations Sovereignty (with colleagues from Flinders University).
+She is part of a nation-wide study of Aboriginal students' experiences of schooling for the organisation Australians Together.
+Sam is also carrying out smaller-scale research within the Faculty of Arts for culturally diversifying curriculum and pedagogy, and is the co-convenor of the Pedagogies for Justice Research Group that stretches across UniSA Education Futures and The University of Adelaide.
+She is member of the Centre for Research in Educational and Social Inclusion (CRESI) decoloniality reading group, Postgraduate Coordinator within the School of Education at The University of Adelaide, and member of the Fay Gale Centre for Research on Gender.
+Sam is co-editor of the Routledge 'Local Global Issues in Education' Series.

 Sam is chief investigator on the ARC Discovery Project 'Culturally Responsive Schooling' (DP220100651, 2022-24) with co-chief investigators Professor Lester Irabinna Rigney (UniSA, project lead), Professor Robert Hattam (UniSA), Professor Michalinos Zembylas (Open University of Cyprus), Dr Stephen Kelly (The University of Adelaide) and Dr Nadeem Memon (UniSA - Centre for Islamic Thought and Education, CITE).
-The project explores how the affective environments of schools attend to the diverse cultural, academic and emotional needs of their communities in the process of becoming culturally responsive, bringing together methods from educational ethnography, critical policy analysis, and educational action research.
-Sam’s broader research includes poststructural and posthumanist examinations of race and whiteness as well as critical explorations of gender, violence, and culturally responsive schooling.
+The project explores how the affective environments of schools attend to the diverse cultural, academic and emotional needs of their communities in the process of becoming culturally responsive, bringing together methods from ethnography, critical policy analysis, and educational action research.
+Sam’s broader research includes examinations of race and whiteness, critical explorations of gender, violence, and culturally responsive schooling.

 • Journals